MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * In high-contrast mode, the descriptions for environments will not disappear.

+* Fixed environment startup delays (both in Mesh Emulator and the Mesh app) that could be triggered by environments that contain visual scripts with many variable or computed targets for property updates or method invocations while also containing many potential component instances of the corresponding target type.
+(47009)

 * Fixed a latency issue when joining an event that was passed onto the user, especially noticeable in custom environments.
+(29657)

 * The radio in the Lakehouse has a properly functioning button to start/stop playing music.